 78% of our bets lose

 Betting is not easy, and it requires plenty of patience and discipline to be profitable.
 Due to our average price taken being over 10/1, on average around 22% of our bets break even or make a profit, which means you’ll be losing roughly four out of every five tips we advise.
 Sometimes we go through long and frustrating losing runs; sometimes everything we touch turns to gold.
-We don’t have insider information so just because we’ve tipped it doesn’t mean we expect it to win, as we’re not always tipping the most likely winner – we’re tipping over-priced horses.
+We don’t have insider information so just because we’ve tipped it doesn’t mean we expect it to win.
+We’re not always tipping the most likely winner; we’re tipping over-priced horses.
 It’s a swingy game and a lot of our profit comes from horses priced upwards of 10/1, so get used to it and bet within your means.

 Oddschecker, betting exchanges and each-way terms